NoxPointe/MSC-513-Change-Management/Macro Perspectives of Change (10-2-2013).md

 ## Downs

-1. Shrinking violet syndrome-defensive posture to hold market
+1. Shrinking violet syndrome
+	- defensive posture to hold market
+    - after encountering a personal failure
+2. Superman syndrome
-2. Superman syndrome-infringe on other tasks
+	- infringe on other tasks
+    - leads to shrinking violet
+    - idea that company can do anything
+    - happens after major successes

 ## Kotter and Heskett, Cultural approach